Disputing an Insurer's Decision: A Guide to the NSW CTP Internal Review Process

 - While you are not legally required to have a lawyer for an Internal Review, seeking independent legal advice can help ensure your application is supported by appropriate evidence and structured effectively.

-- If you miss the deadline, you must provide written reasons for the delay.
-The insurer has the discretion to accept a late application if they deem the reasons valid, but it is not guaranteed.
+- If you miss the deadline, provide written reasons for delay immediately.
+The insurer may accept a late application in limited circumstances, but this is discretionary and not guaranteed.

 - No. SIRA Guidelines explicitly mandate that the reviewer must be an independent person who was not involved in making the original decision.